SustainableFishingQuotas_Banner1.jpg

 4. Politics

-And while TACs and quotas are based on scientific research and models, they are also influenced by societal and economic factors.3 The EU Council receives scientific advice from experts, but they may (controversially) choose to base TACs on socioeconomic impacts.6 For example, one analysis showed that between 2010 and 2017, the Council decided to exceed catch advice from scientists on average on 60% of the TACs analaysed despite advice on sustainable targets.7 To understand this decision, we need to look at the economics behind fisheries.
-In 2013, EU fisheries were worth €6.8 billion and provided around 145,000 people with livelihoods.8 When scientific advice recommends a significant cut to fisheries production through a reduction of a TAC, this would involve a huge immediate loss of money and could have serious consequences for regional unemployment.5 For this reason, upon receiving scientific advice on declining fish stock health, the EU Council may actually opt to transition to lower TACs over a number of years in order to soften the social and economic impact on those impacted by a reduction in allowable catch.
+And while TACs and quotas are based on scientific research and models, they are also influenced by societal and economic factors.3 The EU Council receives scientific advice from experts, but they may (controversially) choose to base TACs on socioeconomic impacts.6 For example, one analysis showed that between 2010 and 2017, the Council decided to exceed catch advice from scientists on an average of 60% of the TACs analysed despite advice on sustainable targets.7 To understand this decision, we need to look at the economics behind fisheries.
+In 2013, EU fisheries were worth €6.8 billion and provided around 145,000 people with livelihoods.8 When scientific advice recommends a significant cut to fisheries production by reducing a TAC, this would involve a huge immediate loss of money and could have serious consequences for regional unemployment.5 For this reason, upon receiving scientific advice on declining fish stock health, the EU Council may actually opt to transition to lower TACs over a number of years to soften the social and economic impact on those impacted by a reduction in allowable catch.
 That is why TACs and quotas are subject to negotiation on the governmental level and are still a continued point of contention.

 Is there a way forward for sustainable fisheries?